Lebesgue measure zero modulo ideals on the natural numbers: Consistency results

 \begin{theorem} Let $\lambda$ be an uncountable cardinal.
 Then $\Cbb_\lambda$ forces that, for any regular $\aleph_1\leq\kappa\leq\lambda$, there is some (maximal) ideal $J^\kappa$ on $\omega$ such that $\bfrak_{J^\kappa}(\omegabar)=\add(\Ncal_{J^\kappa})=\add(\Ncal^*_{J^\kappa})=\cof(\Ncal^*_{J^\kappa})= \cof(\Ncal_{J^\kappa}) =\dfrak_{J^\kappa}(\omegabar)=\kappa$. \end{theorem} \begin{proof} Let $\kappa$ be a regular cardinal between $\aleph_1$ and $\lambda$.
 Recall that $\Cbb_\lambda$ is forcing equivalent with $\Cbb_{\lambda+\kappa}$, so we show that the latter adds the required $J^\kappa$.
 In fact, $\Cbb_{\lambda+\kappa}$ can be seen as the FS iteration of $\Cbb$ of length $\lambda+\kappa$.
 Since $\cf(\lambda+\kappa)=\kappa$, by \autoref{thm:FSit} we get that $\Cbb_{\lambda+\kappa}$ adds the required $J^\kappa$.
 Note that any (maximal) ideal extending $J^\kappa$ also satisfies the conclusion (by \autoref{KBomegabar}). \end{proof}

 Using sums of ideals, we can obtain from the previous theorem that, after adding many Cohen reals, there are non-meager ideals $K$ satisfying $\non(\Ncal^*_K)<\non(\Ncal_K)$ and $\cov(\Ncal_K)<\cov(\Ncal^*_K)$ (\autoref{cor:CohenI+J}).
-Before proving this, we calculate the cardinal characteristics associated with measure zero modulo sum of ideals.
+Before proving this, we calculate the cardinal characteristics associated with some operations of ideals.

 \begin{lemma} Let $\Icl$ and $\Jcl$ be ideals on an infinite set $X$.
 Then: \begin{enumerate}[label= \rm (\alph*)] \item $\min\{\add(\Icl),\add(\Jcl)\} \leq \add(\Icl\cap\Jcl)$ and $\cof(\Icl\cap\Jcl) \leq \max\{\cof(\Icl),\cof(\Jcl)\}$. \item $\non(\Icl\cap\Jcl)=\min\{\non(\Icl), \non(\Jcl)\}$ and $\cov(\Icl\cap\Jcl) = \max\{\cov(\Icl),\cov(\Jcl)\}$. \end{enumerate} For the following items, assume that $\Icl\cup\Jcl$ generates an ideal $\Kcl$. \begin{enumerate}[resume*] \item $\min\{\add(\Icl),\add(\Jcl)\} \leq \add(\Kcl)$ and $\cof(\Kcl) \leq \max\{\cof(\Icl),\cof(\Jcl)\}$. \item $\max\{\non(\Icl),\non(\Jcl)\} \leq \non(\Kcl)$ and $\cov(\Kcl) \leq \min\{\cov(\Icl),\cov(\Jcl)\}$. \end{enumerate} \end{lemma} \begin{proof} We use the product of relational systems to shorten this proof.
 If $\Rbf=\la X,Y,R\ra$ and $\Rbf'=\la X',Y',R'\ra$ are relational systems, we define $\Rbf\times\Rbf':=\la X\times X', Y\times Y', R^\times\ra$ with the relation $(x,x')\, R^\times\, (y,y')$ iff $x\, R\, y$ and $x'\, R'\, y'$.
 Recall that $\bfrak(\Rbf\times\Rbf')=\min\{\bfrak(\Rbf),\bfrak(\Rbf')\}$ and $\max\{\dfrak(\Rbf),\dfrak(\Rbf')\}\leq \dfrak(\Rbf\times\Rbf')\leq \dfrak(\Rbf)\cdot \dfrak(\Rbf')$ (so equality holds when some $\dfrak$-number is infinite), see e.g.~\cite[Sec.~4]{blassbook}.